Arson attacks in Grenoble: 2022

 On 3 and 4 April 2022, several sites belonging to the Réseau de Transport d'Électricité (RTE) were set on fire in the vicinity of Grenoble.
 These fires caused power outages and significant damage.
 On site, investigators noted the presence of anarchist inscriptions, leading the Grenoble Public Prosecutor's Office to suspect the involvement of the ultra-left movement in these acts.

 The next day, the most spectacular fire affected high-voltage lines running under the Brignoud bridge and supplying the semiconductor manufacturers Soitec and STMicroelectronics in Crolles, shutting down their production for a few hours and causing their stock price to fall.
 Shutting down their production for a few hours and causing.
 Despite the bridge reopening to pedestrians on 2 May, the local economy is also seriously affected and a project to rebuild the bridge used daily by 27,000 vehicles is being considered by the department.

 A new road bridge parallel to the old one will be put into service at the end of 2026 at a cost of 24 million euros.

 2023

-El 35 de septiembre a pylon carrying two power lines, one of which was high-voltage, was set on fire in Seyssinet-Pariset.
+On the 25th of September, a pylon carrying two power lines, one of which was high-voltage, was set on fire in Seyssinet-Pariset.
 The Grenoble public prosecutor favors the anarchists lead in this unclaimed act.